daniel-sungwon-lee/code-journal/README.md

-# Journl
+# SWE

-A dynamic HTML, CSS, and JavaScript journal application for those who want to capture their notes.
+SWE, or Star Wars Entries, is a dynamic HTML, CSS, and JavaScript journal application for those who want to capture notes/entries on anything Star Wars.

 Live link: https://daniel-sungwon-lee.github.io/code-journal/